Comparison of Post-Incident Support Plans

 Legal Services Plans (Criminal and Civil Defense)

-While there are a multitude of prepaid legal service plans now available, there are really two major ones that operation on a national scope.
+While there are a multitude of prepaid legal service plans now available, there are really two major ones that operate on a national scope.
 They are U.S. Law Shield and CCW Safe.
 For this reason, I will limit my analysis to these two plans.

 U.S. Law Shield